Heartful Conversations Coeur² was born from a long time desire of creating and

 My wish is to offer a safe space to people working through traumatic experiences, that have left them scared to walk in this world.

 I am here to help you choose and acknowledge your true self.

 To promote healing of the heart,

-I use a combination of modalities and approaches such as mindfulness ‟mind-body approach‟ that include art, play, body movement and somatic experiencing.
-These modalities are combined with psychotherapy or ”talk therapy‟ to help you understand your emotions, thoughts and behaviours.
+I use a combination of modalities rooted in mindfulness which include, breathwork and visualization, art, play and somatic experiencing.
+These modalities are combined with psychotherapy or ”talk therapy‟ to help you navigate your experiences, your emotions, thoughts and behaviors.

 experienced or is experiencing: